see-mike-out/erie-documentation/docs/encoding/encoding.md

 then set `sequenceScaleConsistency` as `true` in the top-level `sequence`.
 To make inconsistent scales among 'Overlay-1', 'Overlay-2', and 'Overlay-3',
 then set `overlayScaleConsistency` as `true` in the `overlay` object.

+When two scale definitions conflicts, a property defined earliest is applied.